mls2009/Discord-Build-Info-PY/README.md

 ```

 ## Before you use
-Be aware that the functions that allow you to write data to a file must be used carefully.
+Be aware that the functions that allow you to write data to a file and must be used carefully.
-These functions can overwrite data so it is recommended to use a dedicated JSON file per client info that you obtain.
+These functions can overwrite data, so it is recommended to use a dedicated JSON file for the client info that you obtain.

+## Legal
+`Discord-Build-Info-PY` is not affiliated or endorsed by Discord nor its assets.
+Discord is a registered trademark of Discord Inc. and does not own this repository.
+Discord and Discord Inc's official app & website is found at https://discord.com.

 # Documentation